 Preparing the extract

-Place all of your chopped root into the jar.
+Place all of your chopped roots into the jar.
 Cover with the alcohol, making sure all of the plant material is covered.
 Place lid on the jar.
-Some of the plant matter may float at first, but will sink within a day or so.
+Some of the plant matter may float at first but will sink within a day or so.
 If needed, add more alcohol later to keep it covered.